Vox1oot/frontend-project-12/README.md

 ### A simplified version of Slack chat.
 The chat has a system of registration, authorization.
-The chat has the ability to create channels, change channel names and delete them.:
+The chat has the ability to create channels, change channel names and delete them.

 [![Actions Status](https://github.com/Vox1oot/frontend-project-12/workflows/hexlet-check/badge.svg)](https://github.com/Vox1oot/frontend-project-12/actions)